animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 The `<Transition>` component accepts the following props:

-- `do`: callback function to change the DOM before animating the layout
+- `do`: change the DOM before animating the layout
+- `undo`: if you need to go back a step and revert to a previous state
 - `class`: styles to apply to the element
 - `order`: specify in which order the elements should transition
 - `enter`: the animation to use for the transition